Russia to prosecute Greenpeace Arctic oil rig activists

 The Netherlands, where Greenpeace International is based, called for the release of the ship and all activists, including two Dutch citizens.

-"The sailors and the ship have to be released," Defence Minister Jeanine Hennis-Plasschaert told parliament.
+"The sailors and the ship have to be released," Defense Minister Jeanine Hennis-Plasschaert told parliament.

 Greenpeace said the activists had been denied access to lawyers and that they had not yet been formally charged.